Cloud-SPAN/prenomics02-command-line/_episodes/01-navigating-file-directories.md

 - "How can I perform operations on files outside of my working directory?"
 - "What are some navigational shortcuts I can use to make my work more efficient?"
 objectives:
-- "Use a single command to navigate multiple steps in your directory structure, including moving backwards (one level up)."
 - "Perform operations on files in directories outside your working directory."
-- "Work with hidden directories and hidden files."
 - "Interconvert between absolute and relative paths."
 - "Employ navigational shortcuts to move around your file system."
 keypoints:
 - "The `/`, `~`, and `..` characters represent important navigational shortcuts."
-- "Hidden files and directories start with `.` and can be viewed using `ls -a`."
 - "Relative paths specify a location starting from the current location, while absolute paths specify a location from the root of the file system."
 ---